evanthegrayt/spoonerize/README.md

 - If the word to pull from is excluded, that word is skipped, and you pull the leading consonants from the next non-excluded word.
 - "Q" and "U" should stay together (like "queen").
+- A lot of the time, the words won't look how they're supposed to sound, as you go by how the word *used* to sound, not how it's spelled.
+For instance, `$ spoonerise two new cuties` becomes "no cew twuties", but it would be pronounced "new coo tooties", as the words retain their original sounds.